Red and Yellow Creative School of Business

 Red and Yellow Creative School of Business (R&Y) is a business school in Cape Town, South Africa.
 Founded in 1994, it offers training in management, marketing and design.

 History

 The school was founded in 1994 under the name « Red & Yellow School of Logic and Magic ».
 26 years later it joined Honoris United Universities.

 In 2022, the institution organizes its first summit dedicated to the metaverse.
 Two years earlier, the school had its first four online degrees accredited.

 Expansion

 In 2022, R&Y launches a certificate on the Tunisian market, in partnership with Université Centrale, in Nigeria and in Mauritius.

-Partenership
+Partnership

 In 2021, the school announced a partnership with Unilever.